datajerk/c2d/README.md

            The splash screen will display while the binary is loading -u do not patch screen holes
         -b animated loading bar (experimental)
+        -r override row default of 19 with 'row'
         -v print version number and exit

 Input without a .mon extension is assumed to be a binary with a 4 byte header.